rodolfojcj/prestashop-cookbook/README.md

 Contributing
 ------------

-Go to Github, fork it and suggest improvements
+Go to Github, fork it and suggest improvements or submit your issues.

 License and Authors
 -------------------